GedMullen/2016-2017/java.md

 ## Exercises

 <br>1 .
 Create a project in Eclipse called "kitbuildit" and implement the domain classes in the class diagram above.
 <br>2 .
-Populate instances of an Admin user and a Customer user.
-Test your code by overriding the toString() method on the Classes  and outputting the contents of the objects.
+Populate 2 instances of a a Customer.
+Test your code by overriding the toString() method on the Customer Class and outputting the contents of the objects.
 <br>3 .
 Populate 3 Masonry House instances and 3 Timber House instances.
 Write test code by outputting the contents of the objects.
 <br>4 .
 Create a login prompt for username and password.
-If the user logs in as Admin display the following menu options:
+If the user logs in with "admin" and "password" then display the following menu options:
 <br>
 <br>a) Add Customer
 <br>b) List All Customers